 Youth and Science

-This is a gifted programme targeted at students in their 4th year of compulsory secondary school (ESO) with the goal of encouraging the scientific-technological vocations of fifty talented young people with a drive to research.
+This is a gifted programme targeted at students in their 4th year of compulsory secondary school (ESO) with a drive to research, with the goal of encouraging their scientific-technological vocations.
 For three years, they have the opportunity to experience research firsthand, both locally and internationally.
+We want to live in a world where all young people have the opportunity to develop their abilities to the maximum.

 Is science your future?